polymorphic92/PD-workflow/PITCHME.md

 * What do you like about this Application
 * What do you dislike about this Application

+Note:
+I mainly do sql and log look searching

 +++
 ### SSH
 ![gif](gifs/acsdev-ssh.gif)